-- Click on the Stop button. - Click on the Main button to go back to the main screen.
+- Click on the Stop button. - Click on the Main Screen.

 3.7.2 Acceleration with two gates experiment

 - Replace the Double 'flag' timing card by the Single flag timing card again. - Connect another Photo gate sensor to the USB module and mount its gate slightly lower down the runway.
 Again, check that its height is correct for the timing card to break its beam.